Alpine-DAV/ascent/src/docs/sphinx/developer_docs/Overview.rst

 Serial compilation.
 This inherently complicates the build system and generates very long compile times, thus VTK-h insulates Ascent from this additional complexity.

+In the future, VTK-m will transition to a fully compiled library, and as distributed-memory functionality comes online inside VTK-m, we will transition away from VTK-h at some point in the future.